brefphp/extra-php-extensions/docs/newrelic.md

 newrelic.daemon.start_timeout = ${NEW_RELIC_DAEMON_START_TIMEOUT}
 ```

-After changing your configuration to reference the ENVIRONMENT VARIABLES you can
+After changing your configuration to reference the ENVIRONMENT VARIABLES, you can
 then set their values in Lambda and replace them using your KMS.
-Giving additional
+This provides additional
-security to your deployed code rather than having license key.
+security to your deployed code over using the license key.
 If using a KMS it
 will make it easy to globally change across numerous Lambda's the location of
 a daemon, the log level or the license key if you need to change where the data
 reports.